 How many days to plan

-Below one day, you skim over.
-For a single day, focus on Angkor Wat at sunrise, Ta Prohm late morning, and Bayon in the afternoon: it’s very packed, but doable.
+Below one day, you just skim the surface.
+For a single day, focus on Angkor Wat at sunrise, Ta Prohm late in the morning, and Bayon in the afternoon: it's very packed, but doable.
 Beyond four days, you enter the 7-day pass and can explore the more distant sites (Beng Mealea, Koh Ker, 2 hours away), perfect for enthusiasts.

 Must-see temples